kyletolle/the-mechanism-collection/index.md

 the Cataclysm turned instrumental.
 The known universe trembling to its very being with the message it carries and endures; enacts and surely _is_.

+#### Leftovers

+- The Song always continues
+- Small changes occurred that built on one another.
+- Further progression and the Song rose to a high order.
+- On a small number, the energy of the Song shifted, and the ripples focused and intensified.
+- Ripples that spread, intermingled, and focused the intensities of the shift.
+- Little seafoam creatures riding currents in, on, and above the planets.
+- Pieces of foam sinking.
+Jetsam airborne.
+Floatsam tossed upon the shore.
+- Those ripples spreading and meeting and finally focusing in the foam.

 ---

 ## The Fourth Mechanism